Micro-bit-final-project/Micro-bit-final-project.github.io/_posts/2021-01-23-connection-directions.markdown

 author: Giuseppe Barillari
 ---

 Before going into the main menu, the game will now wait for the user to connect a microbit controller.
-When a microbit is connected an animation pops up and the user is redirected to the main menu.
+When a microbit is connected, an animation pops up, and the game loads the main menu.